Frequently Asked Questions

 GMT/UTC plus 7 hours in summer and plus 8 hours in winter; no adjustments for Daylight Saving Time.

-Tipping is still not a common within China; however, that is evolving slowly.
-That is particularly true in International Hotels and Fine Dining restaurants where exposure to Western influence has increased in recent years.
+Tipping is still not a common within China; however, this is evolving slowly.
+This is particularly true in International Hotels and Fine Dining restaurants where exposure to Western influence has increased in recent years.
 Tipping taxi drivers is not expected but acknowledging the services of a tour guide through a gift or tip is very well received.